cfpb/design-manual/links.md

 ### Emphasizing links
 Use icons when a link needs extra emphasis.
 Use icons consistently, or don’t use them at all.
 Each icon should be used exclusively for one action.

 Icons appear to the left of the link text.
-The color and ```font-size``` of icons should be the same as the adjacent text.
+The color and ```font-size``` of icons should be the same as the adjacent text, including state changes.
 Icons are never underlined.

 #### Internal links
-Use carets (minicon glyph EE02) for CFPB webpages, such as in a navigational list.
+Carets (minicon glyph EE02) can emphasize CFPB webpages, such as in a navigational list.
 Do not use them in expandables, or for links to an external, non-CFPB webpage.

 #### External links
 Use the external link minicon (glyph E610) to emphasize a non-CFPB webpage.
+External links should open in a new window or tab.

 #### Email links
 Use the Email link minicon (glyph E302) to emphasize a ```mailto:``` link.